peteroupc/html3dutil/doc/extras_kernelmatrixshader.md

 ![\*\*Edge detect filtered image\*\*](filters8.png) This shader program takes three uniforms: "sample", the source texture;
 "textureSize", the width and height of the texture in pixels;
-"matrix", the 3x3 convolution kernel.
+"matrix", the 3 &times; 3 convolution kernel.

 <a name='extras_kernelmatrixshader.getKernelMatrix'></a>
 ### (static) module:extras/kernelmatrixshader.getKernelMatrix(kind)

-Creates a 3x3 (9-element) kernel matrix for using as the "matrix" uniform of the kernel matrix shader.
+Creates a 3 &times; 3 (9-element) kernel matrix for using as the "matrix" uniform of the kernel matrix shader.

 #### Parameters

-* `kind` (Type: string)<br>One of the following: "blur" for a 3x3 Gaussian blr matrix, or "edge-detect" for an edge detection matrix.
+* `kind` (Type: string)<br>One of the following: "blur" for a 3 &times; 3 Gaussian blr matrix, or "edge-detect" for an edge detection matrix.

 #### Return Value